Fliperdo/java-kata-moba/README.md

 ## Tooling
 We are going to use Intellij - Code With Me.
 This will allow us all to have the project up and in front of us, so that anyone can take over with coding on a moments need and we don't have to worry about passing controls akwardly.
 It will also help us all effectively mob in the same style as pair programming would have you do.
 Additionally, we can all navigate the exact same in-progress code freely.
 There are also some really nice tools for following other devs and it has cool change tracking features for individual contributors.

+TODO -
+1. Add a bunch of unit tests and get excellent code coverage.
+2.

 # From the Kata's README:
 # Gilded Rose starting position in Java